Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Introduction

-\textbf{Implicit Relation Reasoning \& Subgraph Neighborhood Constraint.} Most mainstream KGQA methods \cite{tois2,tois4} cannot implicitly capture knowledge of implicit relational chains for reasoning due to the limited neighborhood size constraint.
+\textbf{Implicit Relation Reasoning \& Subgraph Neighborhood Constraint.} Most mainstream KGQA methods \cite{tois2,tois4} cannot indirectly capture knowledge of implicit relational chains for reasoning due to the limiting constraint of neighborhood size constraint.
 All the answers are provided by retrieving the extracted question subgraph.
 Let us consider the question ``Who is [Renate Remedio]'s cousin?''.
 As depicted in Fig.\ref{question_example}, the corresponding knowledge graph has no direct relational chain between the topic entity [Renate Remedio] and answer [Amaranta Orsule].
-In other words, for successive KGQA solutions in the future, it is important to have the capability to discover the implicit factoid knowledge (Remedio $\leftarrow$ Cousin $\rightarrow$ Orsule) in the incomplete KG by the explicit relational chain (Remedio $\leftarrow$ Father - Siblings - Mother $\rightarrow$ Orsule), similar to the KG-based link prediction task \cite{Nathani2019gat}.
-Furthermore, most existing methods suffer from the undesirable constraint of answer detection from a pre-specified localized KG sub-graph neighborhood.
-For example, the state-of-the-art (SOTA) method GraftNet \cite{sun2018graftnet} whose answer is restricted to be subset of the entities present in localized KG sub-graph neighborhood, only reports a recall around 0.55 on an incomplete KG where only half of the original triples are presented.
+In other words, for future successive KGQA solutions, it is important to be able to discover the implicit factoid knowledge (Remedio $\leftarrow$ Cousin $\rightarrow$ Orsule) in the incomplete KG by the explicit relational chain (Remedio $\leftarrow$ Father - Siblings - Mother $\rightarrow$ Orsule), similar to the KG-based link-prediction task \cite{Nathani2019gat}.
+Furthermore, most existing methods labor under the undesirable constraint of answer detection from a pre-specified localized KG sub-graph neighborhood.
+For example, the state-of-the-art (SOTA) method GraftNet \cite{sun2018graftnet} whose answer is restricted to being a subset of the entities present in a localized KG sub-graph neighborhood, only reports a recall around 0.55 on an incomplete KG where only half of the original triples are presented.